leonardKleber/crypto-dashboard/README.md

 # My Virtual Wallet
-A cryptocurrency portfolio tracking tool and analyzer built with Flask, CoinGecko API and Chart.js.
+A cryptocurrency portfolio tracking tool and analyzer built with Flask, CoinGecko API, Chart.js and SQLite.

 This project is a remastered version of my final project for HarvardX's CS50 online course.
 You can find a short presentation of the old project here:
 ```